ssalonen/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Quick steps:

 1. Configure endpoint Thing, `tcp` or `serial` thing
-2. Create Switch Item, named `SwitchExample`
+2. Create `Switch` Item, named `SwitchExample`
-3. Configure poller Thing, reading holding registers
+3. Configure `poller` Thing, reading holding registers
-    * `writeRegisterFromOnOff` write channel with `address` to single bit
+    * `writeRegisterFromOnOffSwitch` write channel with `address` to single bit
 4. Link poller channel to item created in step 2

-If you like, you can also create `readIntoOnOff` channel and update the item based on latest data from Modbus.
+If you like, you can also create `readIntoOnOffSwitch` channel and update the item based on latest data from Modbus.

 Poller configuration example (Code Tab)